 Dry and frizzy hair could have a number of causes, but more often than not, lack of moisture is the culprit.
 Factors such as your hair texture or porosity, protein levels, and even the environment you live in can dramatically affect the amount of moisture your hair needs.
-Hair type and texture varies from person to person, and there is no one-size-fits-all solution to dry and frizzy hair.
+Hair type and texture vary from person to person, and there is no one-size-fits-all solution to dry and frizzy hair.
 While all hair can become dry and frizzy, curly hair has a higher tendency to develop both.

 Those who embrace their curls come to understand that navigating frizz and dryness is essential to achieving their desired curl definition.
 While dry hair can be corrected, frizz is a signature element of curly hair that should be embraced and used to create volume.
 Every individual will find the balance of frizz that works for their hair.
-Every head of curls benefits from specialized hair cutting to emphasize its curl pattern and using products that are designed for their needs.
+Every head of curls benefits from specialized haircutting to emphasize its curl pattern and using products that are designed for their needs.
 Additionally, there are steps you can take at home to manage dry and frizzy hair, like masks and treatments.
-These at home treatments should always be discussed with your stylist and patch tested (for topical solutions).
+These at-home treatments should always be discussed with your stylist and patch tested (for topical solutions).

 Meet the Expert

 - Daisy Henson is a curl expert and educator and the owner of The Daze Studio.

 - Marissa Rullan is a curly hair specialist at Studio 210 Salon in Los Angeles, CA.

 - Leata Williams is a trichologist and founder of Mane Theory, Inc., She specializes in healthy hair, hair restoration, and non-surgical hair replacements.

 For an all-natural moisturizing and strengthening treatment, Williams recommends making and applying the following mask monthly:

 - 1 - 1 1/2tablespoon of raw honey